-Your injection site shows signs of infection such as discharge or redness/swelling lasting more than the initial few days or if you have a fever or feel unwell.
+Your injection site shows signs of infection such as discharge or redness/swelling or if you have a fever or feel unwell.
 You experience unremitting severe pain, or new pain, weakness or altered sensation in a different place or limb from your symptoms prior to the injection.